Operational Stack Table

 They are recorded in the Processor Table.

-The rest of the operational stack is stored in a dedicated memory object called “operational stack underflow memory”.
+The rest of the op stack is stored in a dedicated memory object called “operational stack underflow memory”.
 It is initially empty.
-The evolution of the underflow memory is recorded in the Operational Stack Table.
+The evolution of the underflow memory is recorded in the Op Stack Table.
+The sole task of the Op Stack Table is to keep underflow memory immutable.
+To achieve this, any read or write accesses to the underflow memory are recorded in the Op Stack Table.
+Read and write accesses to op stack underflow memory are a side effect of shrinking or growing the op stack.

-The Operational Stack Table consists of 4 columns:
+The Op Stack Table consists of 4 columns:

 - the cycle counter